How to Install Calibre on Fedora 44

 These commands permanently delete Calibre data.
 Back up any books or library folders you want to keep before you continue.

-The Fedora package stores its settings under ~/.config/calibre/.
+The Fedora package and official binary installer store settings under ~/.config/calibre/.

 The Flatpak build stores sandbox data under ~/.var/app/com.calibre_ebook.calibre/.